This post may contain affiliate links. Please read my disclosure policy.

 If you’re looking for a new cookie recipe to make with the kids, this is it.
 You’ll want to plan ahead as the dough needs to be thoroughly chilled (at least 4 hours) before getting the kids involved in rolling it into balls.

-4. Roll the dough into balls — this is a good thing for the kids to help do — and in a bowl of sugar.
+Use a cookie scoop to measure out the dough, then roll it into balls — this is a good thing for the kids to help do — and in a bowl of sugar.

-5. Place on parchment paper-lined cookie sheets and bake for 8 minutes at 350 degrees.
+Place cookies on parchment paper-lined cookie sheets and bake in a preheated oven for 8 minutes at 350 degrees until golden brown.

 Gingerbread Kiss Cookies process images